Thescarecow/Archetype_Rail_Carriage_Clamp_Mod/README.md

 BOM:
-6  M2 3mm x 3.6mm heat sets
+6  M2  3mm x 3.6mm x 3.6mm heat sets
-6  M2x12mm SHCS
+4  M2x 12mm SHCS
+2  M2x 8mm  SHCS
-2  M3x45mm smooth pin or M3X45 SHCS  <- Smooth pins are prefered and you should have them from the stock build of Archetype
+2  M3x 45mm smooth pin or M3X45 SHCS  <- Smooth pins are prefered and you should have them from the stock build of Archetype

 Print settings:
-Recommend 6/6/6 with >80% infill with preferably as stiff and temperature resistance material as you have access to with ABS as the minimum.
+Recommend 6/6/6 with >80% infill
-Print the belt clamps with the outside face down on the bed along with the left and right rail mounts, remove the inbuilt supports after printing.
+ABS as a minimum with anything better if possible Classic slicer with 0.4mm nozzle

 Assembly:

 First Side
--Place the belts into the recease and push the pin through from the top and feed the belt back over itself -Tighten the 3 M2 bolts evenly, you only need to tighen them just enough, deforming the belt clamp is a sign its too much
+-Place the belts into the recease and push the pin through from the top and feed the belt back over itself -Tighten the 3 M2 bolts evenly, you only need to tighen them just enough to restrain the belt in place, deforming the belt clamp is a sign its too much.

 Last side
 -Place the belts into the recess and push the pin through from the top and feed the belt back over itself